Check DANE for a domain:

 DirectAdmin is DANE ready since 8th June 2017:

 Configure DANE for mailserver in directadmin.conf with dns_tlsa=1.

 Due to my experience, DirectAdmin does not renew in the Let’s Encrypt plugin in a stable way for TLSA 3 1 1.

-Plesk’s DNS as nameserver is not ready for TLSA records:
+Plesk’s DNS for name server values is not ready for TLSA records:

-But Mail Transfer Agent Postfix does work for DANE.
+Fortunately, Mail Transfer Agent Postfix works for DANE.